guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Use a global dict for Python scripts

-Flags will be written to the `params` global variable.
+Set flag values as items of the `params` global variable:

 ``` yaml
 train: